ICO | Initial Coin Offerings

 1. Ideation

-Once you have an idea for your startup and are ready to raise funds through an ICO, you need to ensure the investment is attractive in terms of the project you want to fund and the token for sale.
+Once you have an idea for your startup and are ready to raise funds through an ICO, you need to ensure the project you want to fund and the token for sale make an investment in your ICO attractive.

 2. Write a White Paper